Conversion Rate Optimization

-This gave rise to the Bayesian method, which is the cornerstone of VWO A/B testing platform.
+This gave rise to the Bayesian method, which is the cornerstone of the VWO A/B testing platform.
 Bayesian method not only emphasizes on statistically significant but provides actionable results almost 50% faster as compared to the older Frequentist method.

-Bayesian method tells you “at any point, given that you have enough data at hand, what is the probability that variation B has a lower conversion rate than variation A or the control.”
+The bayesian method tells you “at any point, given that you have enough data at hand, what is the probability that variation B has a lower conversion rate than variation A or the control.”
 Neither does it have a defined time limit attached to it nor does it require you to have an in-depth knowledge of statistics.

 There are three primary ways to run a test.